bueler/numerical/index.md

 ### Canvas course page

-Log in to [canvas.alaska.edu/courses/FIXME] FIXME for the lecture Zoom link, Homework and Exam solutions, and to see your grades.
+Log in to [canvas.alaska.edu/courses/18441](https://canvas.alaska.edu/courses/18441) for the lecture Zoom link, Homework and Exam solutions, and to see your grades.

 ## UNDER CONSTRUCTION: MANY BROKEN LINKS!!

 ### Getting Started

-* Attend lectures: MWF FIXME in FIXME, or online.
+* Attend lectures: MWF 2:15-3:15pm in Chapman 107, or online.

 * Read the [Syllabus (PDF)](assets/general/S24/syllabus.pdf).